-(b) (6)

-Gear Head Works, LLC

-P.O.
-Box 49

-Christiana, TN 37037
+Gear Head Works, LLC P.O.
+Box 49 Christiana, TN 37037

-This is in reference to your correspondence, with enclosed sample, to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Firearms Technology Industry Services Branch (FTISB).
-In your letter, you asked for a classification of an "arm brace" as depicted in the accompanying photos.
+This is in reference to your correspondence, with enclosed samples, to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Firearms Technology Industry Services Branch (FTISB).
+In your letter, you asked for a classification of a "forearm brace" as depicted in the accompanying photos.
 Specifically, you requested a review and determination of the technology for use on pistols as a support brace and not a shoulder stock.